MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-sucess-6-2.md

 this will tell you all users on the target network

-**There are many more rpcclient commands used to interact with target.**
+**There are many more rpcclient commands used to interact with the target.**

 ``
-enumalsgroups , srvinfo , lookupnames ,
+enumalsgroups , srvinfo , lookupnames,
-queryuser , enumprivs .
+queryuser, enumprivs .
 ``